olaure/libmath/README.md

 What should evolve in the next future :
 - addition of mathematical functions
-- addition of neurons nets specific functions
+- addition of neural nets specific functions